 Bullying (including cyberbullying) and racial harassment is dealt with swiftly and firmly.
 All reports of such behaviour are taken very seriously and pupils risk being excluded from school if it persists.

 Parents/Carers are always welcome in school to discuss their child’s well-being with the class teacher or other members of staff by prior appointment.
-Please contact the school office in such circumstances.
+Please contact the Main Office in such circumstances.